unlhcc/puppet-infiniband/README.md

 This function calculates the appropriate value for mlx4_core module's 'log_num_mtt' parameter.

-This function assumes the maximum registerable memory is twice the system's RAM size.

 The formula is `max_reg_mem = (2^log_num_mtt) * (2^log_mtts_per_seg) * (page_size_bytes)`.
 This function finds the
  log_num_mtt necessary to make 'max_reg_mem' twice the size of system's RAM.
 Ref: http://community.mellanox.com/docs/DOC-1120.